alfredapp/1password-workflow/FAQ.md

 * If you get an error, something is wrong with 1Password’s command-line tool or its interaction with the app and it needs to be resolved with the [1Password support](https://1password.community/).
 * If you see your items, open the [debugger](https://www.alfredapp.com/help/workflows/advanced/debugger/) and run `:1pextras` → `Force Update Items`.
 Include the debugger’s output in your report.

+### Can I see usernames in the subtitle?

+The workflow deliberatedly doesn’t grab usernames.
+Those can themselves be sensitive information and 1Password saves them in the same field used to store the first line from secure notes, which can be even more private.
+Given the broad range of users this workflow is geared for and the potential sensitivity of the data, after much deliberation I have opted for the cautious approach.

 ### How do I report an issue?

 Accurate and thorough information is crucial for a proper diagnosis. **At a minimum, your report should include:**